Rigoberto González: Professional background

 On December 6, 2016, González was celebrated for his work and literary activism at Poets House.
-The speakers at his tribute included Eduardo C. Corral, Ada Limón, Natalie Diaz, Saeed Jones, and the Poet Laureate of the United States, Juan Felipe Herrera.

 As of 2018, González sits on the Editorial Advisory Board of the Machete Series (Ohio State University Press), which "showcases fresh stories, innovative forms, and books that break new aesthetic ground in nonfiction—memoir, personal and lyric essay, literary journalism, cultural meditations, short shorts, hybrid essays, graphic pieces, and more—from authors whose writing has historically been marginalized, ignored, and passed over".

 As of 2019, he is faculty of the Randolph College Low-Res MFA in creative writing.

-As of 2020, González serves as the new editor of the University of Arizona Press Camino del Sol Latinx Literary Series.
-His advisory board includes the notable writers Francisco Cantú, Sandra Cisneros, Eduardo C. Corral, Jeannine Capó Crucet, Angie Cruz, Natalie Diaz, Aracelis Girmay, Ada Limón, Jaime Manrique, Justin Torres, Luis Alberto Urrea, and Helena María Viramontes.
+As of 2020, González serves as editor of the University of Arizona Press Camino del Sol Latinx Literary Series.

 As of 2021, González serves on the editorial board of the Immigrant Writing Series at Black Lawrence Press, alongside Abayomi Animashaun, Sun Yung Shin, and Ewa Chrusciel.

+In 2024, González received the 9th Annual Lifetime Achievement Award (alongside Dave Eggers and Quincy Troupe) from the Los Angeles Review of Books and his alma mater, the University of California-Riverside.